 One of the biggest perks of Platinum status is unlimited upgrades on eligible routes.

 To maximize this benefit, choose aircraft and cabins that have more seats.
 Try to pick a 737 over a CRJ-700 since more first class seats means more seats for upgrades.

 Hot Tip: For more information on snagging that upgrade, see our in-depth guide on how you can get upgraded to business or first class on American Airlines.

-Keep in mind that you’re not guaranteed an upgrade.
-Even if you have enough upgrades for your trip, you’ll still be behind 3 other status levels.
-Upgrades go in this order by the amount of Loyalty Points earned over the last year:
+Keep in mind that you’re not guaranteed an upgrade, and you’ll still be behind 3 other status levels.
+Upgrades go in this order by the number of Loyalty Points earned over the last year: